 You are here:

 Safety is job number one.
 We work to make sure travelers are safe and our workers are safe.
-We spread messages about healthy driving habits.
+We spread messages about safe transportation, whether walking, biking, driving or rolling.
 We make sure our people have the safety equipment and training they need.
 We do our best to make sure the traveling public makes it home safely as well.

 We ensure a safe and healthy workplace for ODOT employees.
 We recommend guidelines and programs that help us follow OSHA (Occupational Safety and Health Administration) regulations.
 We train fellow employees on various safety topics and respond to incidents, conduct investigations and make recommendations to prevent similar situations.